mco-gh/mco.dev/content/post/better-blog-cm.md

-A static content generator takes a set of configuation files, layout templates, images, style sheets, javascript files, and articles, typically written in a structured text format (with [markdown](https://en.wikipedia.org/wiki/Markdown) being the most popular of these) and generates a complete website, with the desired user experience.
+A static content generator takes a set of configuation files, layout templates, images, style sheets, javascript files, and articles, typically written in a structured text format (with [markdown](https://en.wikipedia.org/wiki/Markdown) being the most popular of these) and generates a complete website with the desired user experience.

 Once generated, the site need not change, which is why it's called 'static'.
 One major advantage of this approach is that there is no need for server side logic.